HideezGroup/HES/WINDOWS.md

 1. If the web server is not enabled then use the [official guide](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-3.1#iis-configuration) to enable IIS.

-2. Enabling WebSockets on IIS [guide](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-3.1#enabling-websockets-on-iis)
+2. Enable WebSockets on IIS according to this [guide](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-3.1#enabling-websockets-on-iis)

+If the IIS installation requires a restart, restart the system.

 You can perform a simple test by opening a web browser and browsing http://localhost You should see a default IIS page.